Amoxicillin Dispertab, 125 mg 20 pcs

 Overdose

-Amoxicillin-associated crystalluria has been observed, which in some cases may lead to renal failure.
-In patients with impaired renal function or in patients receiving high doses of the drug, seizures may occur.
+Amoxicillin-associated crystalluria has been observed, which in some cases can lead to renal failure.
+Convulsions may occur in patients with impaired renal function or in patients receiving high doses of the drug.

-Treatment: induce vomiting or gastric lavage followed by oral administration of activated charcoal and osmotic laxatives (sodium sulfate); measures to restore water-electrolyte balance, hemodialysis are used.
+Treatment: induce vomiting or perform gastric lavage followed by ingestion of activated charcoal and osmotic laxatives (sodium sulfate); measures are taken to restore water and electrolyte balance, hemodialysis.

 ---|---|